ExpresslyCompetitions/ExpresslyCompetitions.github.io/demo-bloomandwild/index.markdown

 ga-code: ""
 title: "Win 12 months of flowers from Bloom &amp; Wild"
-hero-header: "Win 12 months of flowers from Bloom &amp; Wild
+hero-header: "Win 12 months of flowers from Bloom &amp; Wild"
 hero-subheader: ""
 terms-confirmation: >
    I agree to the competition T&C